scottyschup/ruby-curriculum/meta/course-preliminaries.md

   that improves code quality.
 * Code for review must be sent at class end (6PM).
 Don't send late code for review, because your review-pair needs to go to sleep.
-* In the first week, pairs will exchange their code through zip file and email.
+* In the first week, pairs exchange their code through zip file and email.
 * Reviewers should annotate the source code with their comments and suggestions.
 They should email their comments back, copying instructors@appacademy.io.